And as we near the end of this tumultuous year that is 2020, can art teach us something new about ourselves?

 Lina: My favourite piece in this exhibit is the one called Render Tender by Divaagar.
 It’s the space with the enclosure, blue lights and plants.
 The installation feels calming and healing.
 Museums and galleries, for me, are places of healing, and the artist was able to transform the space in a way that conveys the feeling I get from visiting these places.

 Trevor: Adding to what Lina said, I think it’s a time of opportunity and self-awareness.
 For me, it’s about taking a step back to reflect on the way we lived.
 Has it been too fast-paced?
 Has the ‘normal’ way of life been too disruptive to our own personal lives to the point where we lose touch with ourselves?
 So I’d say 2020 has been a year to figure out who we are.

 Lina: On the subject of self-care, the circuit breaker gave me time to reconnect with the things I used to enjoy when I was younger, like art and drawing.
 I also started learning things outside of my degree, because I feel like when you’re in school, you’re sort of limited by the modules you can take.
 But this year I had the time to sit down and learn for the sake of learning.
 Learn for fun!
 For example, I took a course on ancient literature, which covered classics like the Epic of Gilgamesh and 1,001 Arabian Nights.

 Trevor: This year has helped bring me and family closer together.
 Connections are definitely stronger.
 Internally, it’s very positive for the family unit, self-love and self-feeling, but it can create a sort of dissonance between you and the outside world.

-Lina and I didn’t really know each other until recently.
-We may have passed each other in the hallway before, but yeah.
-Shortly after the circuit breaker, we met up through this matchmaking service called The Aphrodite Project.
+Lina and I didn’t really know each other before the circuit breaker.
+When Phase 2 came around, we met up through this matchmaking service called The Aphrodite Project.
 We started dating shortly after.